Stratocasterr/Websites/portfolio/README.md

 ![image](https://user-images.githubusercontent.com/101999487/206588166-5d822da9-c6c1-4bbf-b055-f4f91734ba24.png)

-## Here You can take a look on my portfolio website project.

 I put here a minigame, where You can jumping on content clouds and get to know me better.
-This project is not finished yet.

 ## My room cloud
 This is my favourite part of this project.
 I create interactive room, where you can turn on minigame-computer and read there about my interests.